4 Google Display Network Targeting Facts You Need to Know

 Fact #3: Google can help if you’re looking for audiences

 I have no problem admitting I have gotten stuck in the audience rut a few times.
 Maybe you have, too.
 You’ve tried every remarketing audience you can think of using.
-You created so many custom intent and custom affinity audiences that you feel you’ve exhausted all your options.
+You've created so many custom intent and custom affinity audiences ((the two are now combined and simply called custom audiences) that you feel you’ve exhausted all your options.
 Well, when you’re in that rut, Google actually has a pretty good solution to help give you new options.

 When editing your audiences in an ad group, select the Ideas tab to get a list of auto-created custom intent audiences.
 Google can create custom intent audiences based on your remarketing lists, your Search campaigns, your user behavior, email lists (thanks to Customer Match being extended to the GDN), and more.
 Before adding any of the auto-created audiences to your ad groups, you can get a preview of some of the keywords Google has compiled together to get an understanding of if these audiences are a fit for your campaign or not.
 Now this is machine learning I can definitely get behind.